Umisell/Umisell/README.md

 ## 🚀 Vision

 To become part of the next generation of creators
-who are not just users of Web3 — but builders of it.
+who are not just users of Web3 — but builders of it

 ---